-The grill pan trivet can be turned over to give two grilling positions (Fig.2-17).
+The grill pan trivet can be set to four different grilling heights by a combination of turning it back to front and turning it upside down (Fig.2-13).

 Do not leave the grill on for more than a few moments, without the grill pan underneath it.